SuperNEMO-DBD/Falaise/resources/config/snemo/demonstrator/simulation/vertexes/4.1/README.rst

 Print the list of available vertex generators
 ---------------------------------------------

-From  Falaise build  directory (this  is preliminary),  run:
+From  the Falaise build  directory,  run:

 .. raw:: sh